bseverns/bseverns.github.io/MN42/README.md

 # WebSerial Configuration App

-`index.html` (still answering to the name `benzknobz.html`) is the browser-based patch bay for MOARkNOBS.
+`index.html` (still answering to the name `benzknobz.html`) is the browser-based patch bay for the MOARkNOBS-42 controller.
 The page is now split between a tiny runtime “kernel” and a BenzKnobz-specific view layer:

 - `runtime.js` – owns WebSerial, schema validation (AJV), state diffing, checksum/rollback handling, throttling, and the simulator transport.
 - `views/benzknobz.js` – renders the current layout, wires UI controls to the runtime API, and keeps the hardware muscle-memory alive.